dblock/code.dblock.org/_posts/2011/2011-03-27-a-rake-task-for-copying-mongodb-databases.markdown

 #### Push and Pull

 One existing solution is data push and pull implemented [here](https://www.theirishpenguin.com/2011/01/20/push-and-pull-data-between-your-local-mongodb-and-heroku-or-mongohq.html).
-But looking at the source code, it’s a row-by-row copy!
+But looking at the source code, it's a row-by-row copy!
 Ouch.

 Let's write a task that will copy one MongoDB database to another using something more efficient.

 #### Reading Heroku-San Configuration

-We’re using [Heroku-san](https://web.archive.org/web/20110704143857/https://jqr.github.com/2010/08/27/easy-heroku-deploys-with-heroku-san.html), so we’ve got a _heroku.yml_ sitting in the config folder with two values for MONGOHQ_URL under _staging_ and _production_.
-We’ll load the file with YAML, fetch _MONGOHQ_URL_ and parse it into parts.
+We're using [Heroku-san](https://web.archive.org/web/20110704143857/https://jqr.github.com/2010/08/27/easy-heroku-deploys-with-heroku-san.html), so we've got a _heroku.yml_ sitting in the config folder with two values for MONGOHQ_URL under _staging_ and _production_.
+We'll load the file with YAML, fetch _MONGOHQ_URL_ and parse it into parts.
 For those using regular expressions to parse MongoHQ urls, pay attention: everything except the database name is just a regular piece of a URL.

 {% highlight ruby %}
 def db_copy_load_config